Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/CombineData/documentation.md

   * Connect the _data list_ output of this **Combine data** node to the _values_ input of a [**JSON builder**](/nodes/JsonBuilder/documentation.md) node to provide these parameter values.

+* Other names for this node include: CombineData.

 ### Example(s)